Refinitiv/refinitiv-ui/documents/src/pages/start/theming.md

 -->

 # Theming
 Applications in Refinitiv Workspace should use the Halo Design System theme to be fully compliant with branding guidelines.
-EF elements require their theme to initialize itself successfully in the application that they are used in.
+EF elements require their themes to be loaded in order to initialize successfully.

 ## Halo Theme
 The Halo Design System theme is provided with two variants; light and dark.
-An application can have only one variant while the app is running.
+An application can use only one variant while the app is running.
 See [Theme Switching](/guides/theme-switching) to learn how to toggle between light and dark themes in your application.

-## Native Styles
+### Native Styles

 The application is required to import native styles so that the correct typography and Element Frameworks global CSS variables are applied in an application.